bhushanzade/window-modal-dialog/README.md

 - **[minWidth]**: To set minimum width of modal window.
 Default is 400px.
 - **[height]**: To set height of modal window.
 Default is 100%.
 - **[minHeight]**: To set minimum height of modal window.
 Default is 800px.
+- **[afterClose]**: To received value from closing modal component by subscribing afterClose observable.

 # Dependencies